Scille/parsec-cloud/docs/hosting/deployment/index.rst

 To run Parsec behind a reverse proxy you will need to add the option ``--proxy-trusted-address`` or set the environment variable ``PARSEC_PROXY_TRUSTED_ADDRESS`` to the address of the reverse proxy (e.g.: ``localhost``).

+If this option is not set, the gunicorn/uvicorn `FORWARDED_ALLOW_IPS` environment variable is used, defaulting to trusting only localhost if absent.

 .. tip::

   You can provide multiple addresses by separating them with a comma.